astre471/astre471.github.io/HOWTO.md

    You can use [GitHub Desktop](https://desktop.github.com/) to clone the repository, and [VSCode](https://code.visualstudio.com/download) to edit text files.

-2. Create a new directory under `_launch_pictures` with the date on it.
+2. Create a new directory under `assets/images/galleries` with the date in `yyyy-mm-dd` (year-month-day) name format.

 3. Copy each image and its thumbnail into the new directory.
-The expected image format is `yyyy-mm-dd-index.jpg` and `yyyy-mm-dd-index_tn.jpg`.
+The expected image format is `ii_yy-mm-dd.jpg` (index_year-month-day) and `ii_TN_yy-mm-dd.jpg`.

-4. Run the powershell script `TODO.ps1` to create a Markdown file in the new directory.
-Update the name in the YAML frontmatter (first section in the file, starting and ending with `---`).
+4. Run the powershell script [`scripts\Create-ImageGalleryMarkdown.ps1`](scripts\Create-ImageGalleryMarkdown.ps1) in PowerShell to create a Markdown (.md) file under `_launch_pictures`.

-6. Create a branch via GitHub Desktop.
-Add the modified image files and new MarkDown file.
+5. Create a branch via GitHub Desktop.
+Then, still in GitHub Desktop, add the new image files (including thumbnails) and new MarkDown file, and commit.

-7. Push the branch up to GitHub.com and create a Pull Request.
+6. Push the branch up to GitHub.com and create a Pull Request.

+7. Once all comments are addressed, merge the Pull Request.
+The changes will be shown in the website after deployment.
+If the changes break something, you will see a red X next to the Pull Request.